 ‘Mom, you are human.
 You can make mistakes.’
 That one tiny comment by my son pacified my frayed nerves immediately when I was blaming myself for having misplaced a bunch of receipts and documents.
 And now, every time I begin to fret over another mistake his words resonate in my ears, ‘it’s alright, mom.
 You are human.
 You can make mistakes.’

 ‘We were expecting a son.’
-A mother of five chatted with her neighbor, unmindful that her daughter had heard her conversation.
+A mother of five chatted with her neighbour, unmindful that her daughter had heard her conversation.
 The thought that she was an unwanted third daughter scarred her forever and emotionally alienated her from her parents, even though the mother had never intended it to mean that way.

-Let me cite another example of how our prejudices and expectations, intentionally or unintentionally, influence our behavior and speech toward others.
-In a recent episode of Sony TV’s prime-time show Shark Tank India season 2, the sharks were polite to the two pitchers but kept smirking and jeering as they spoke about their products and business.
-Their demeanor, expressions and questions were almost as if mocking the pitchers’ somewhat unrefined and casual manner of speaking.
+heir demeanour, expressions, and questions were almost as if mocking the pitchers’ somewhat unrefined and casual manner of speaking.
 One shark even asked one of them if he was chewing something (hinting at tobacco or gutkha) because his speech was a bit unclear at times.
-I found the entire thing in bad taste but redemption came when the duo gobsmacked the sharks with their business strategy and revenue stats.
+I found the entire thing in bad taste, but redemption came when the duo gobsmacked the sharks with their business strategy and revenue stats.

 I just hope the two pitchers don’t allow the sharks’ unkind behavior and offensive comments to dampen their enthusiasm and try to become what they’re not.